AleixoLucas42/AlDarBlueConky/README.md

 # AlDarkBlue Conky

-Lux HUD is a collection of [Conky](https://github.com/brndnmtthws/conky) configs that gives you an almost complete system monitoring.
+AlDarkBlue is a collection of [Conky](https://github.com/brndnmtthws/conky) configs that gives you an almost complete system monitoring.

 ![lux-hud conky configs](screenshot.png)